keybraker/csd-wiki/ΜΑΘΗΜΑΤΑ/ΗΥ-225/cheatsheet.md

 ## Big-Endian και Little-Endian Machines

-Big-Endian και Little-Endian Machines have both MS -> LS but Big also saves strings in that manner whereas Little in the opposite direction.
+Big-Endian and Little-Endian Machines have both (left) MS -> LS (right), they also store number in this fashion (left to right) but Big saves strings in that manner, whereas Little in the opposite direction.

 BIG | LITTLE
 --- | ---